Azure/batch-shipyard/docs/05-batch-shipyard-from-scratch-step-by-step.md

 - id: myjob
   tasks:
   - command: wc -l /etc/group
-    image: busybox
+    docker_image: busybox
 ```

 Here, we assign a job ID `myjob` and this job has an associated task array.
 A job can have multiple tasks assigned to it, however, for this sample we
 only need to execute one command.
 First, we must reference the correct
 Docker image to use when executing the job, which is `busybox`.
 Notice that
-this name matches exactly to that of the image name specified under
+this property, `docker_iamge` matches exactly to that of the image name
-`docker_images` in the `config.yaml` file.
-Finally, the `command` is set
+specified under `docker_images` in the `config.yaml` file.
+Finally, the
-to `wc -l /etc/group` which counts the number of lines found in the
+`command` is set to `wc -l /etc/group` which counts the number of lines
-`/etc/group` file.
+found in the `/etc/group` file.

 ### Step 5: Create a `pool.yaml` file
 The `pool.yaml` is used to construct the computing resource needed for